robdodson/terma/out/explore.md

-Create a subagent and use ultra thinking within the agent to preserve our context window.
+Create a subagent and think hard within the agent to preserve our context window.

-# Thought Process

 # Development Thought Process